Skip to content

 Things to Do:

-• Stretch out the most spectacular beaches in New Zealand and admire the incredible scenery around you.
+• Stretch out the most spectacular beaches in New Zealand and admire the incredible scenery.

-• The Bay of Islands offers a bunch of every conceivable watersport, ranging from swimming, parasailing, dancing with dolphins, or going for a cruise trip and practicing your fishing skills.
+• The Bay of Islands offers every conceivable watersport, from swimming, parasailing, and dancing with dolphins to going on a cruise trip and practising your fishing skills.

 • Have a short walk around the park and discover all the hidden gems of this masterpiece destination in New Zealand.

-• Explore the national treasure of Waitangi Treaty Grounds, where you can easily be gazed at the aspects of Māori culture at Māori Meeting House and visit some contemporary art museums.
+• Explore the national treasure of Waitangi Treaty Grounds, where you can easily gaze at aspects of Māori culture at Māori Meeting House and visit some contemporary art museums.

-• Awe at the different marine species swimming in the pristine water and highest waterfall.
+• Awe, at the different marine species swimming in the pristine water and the highest waterfall.

 Unparalleled nature of New Zealand, The Bay of Islands